cstimkong/js-module-loader/README.md

 # JavaScript Module Loader

-The project provide another runtime module loader isolated from the default module loaders (global `require`, `import()` mechanism), easy for instrumenting the code.
-It is suitable for testing the JavaScript modules in an isolated environment.
+The project provide another runtime module loader isolated from the default module loaders (global `require`, `import()` mechanism), and is easy for instrumenting the code.
+It is suitable for testing multiple JavaScript modules in an isolated environment.

 ## How to Use